 Last summer, we kept asking ourselves, where are all the tourists??
 This summer we're hearing and meeting tourists every time we go out.
 Each summer more and more people discover this beautiful city, but one of the wonderful things about it is it has kept it's soul.
 You can get a really good feel for the natural city life in the summertime as much as you can the rest of the year.
 Once you step into the squares, many parks and cobblestone streets lined in centuries old trees and pastel colored buildings from the Hapsburg era, you'll see why it's one of the most beautiful, green and surprising cities in all of Europe.

-Here are ten things we love about Zagreb in the summer!
+Here are just five things we love about Zagreb in the summer!

 1. If you want to really get to know Zagreb, pick a cafe (there are literally thousands all over the city, everywhere you look!) and spend a few hours drinking a latte, called kava s mljekom.
 Zagrebians can spend hours drinking a single cup of coffee, which is pretty amazing when you see just how small the cups are.
 By the way, the coffee here is really strong and really good!
 Zagreb's coffee culture is something special.
 You can't go anywhere without hearing little spoons and cups clanking accompanied by conversation.
 I love seeing people sitting together, actually talking and engaging each other, and not on their phones.
 One of our neighbors often jokes that everything in Zagreb happens over coffee -- marriage proposals, job interviews, divorces, and most of all, politics.